(03) 9455 0822 After Hours (existing clients only): (03) 9483 7940. Contact Palliative Care Advice on 1800 360 000 for general information

 Palliative Care Physicians

-Our doctors will visit you at your place of residence to review and symptoms that may need additional support to be effectively managed.
+Our doctors will visit you at your place of residence to review any symptoms that may need additional support to be effectively managed.
 There may also be times that we suggest clients come into our clinic, located at our office, to speak with our doctors.

 Our doctors will work alongside GPs and specialists, communicating with our client’s medical team throughout their journey with Banksia.
 They all work together to ensure there is continuity of care across the multidisciplinary fields that are managing client care.